Adamocho/OverTheWire-Wargames/Leviathan/Walkthrough.md

 ### Level 0

-Log in using given cridentials:
+Log in using given credentials:
 - login - leviathan0
 - password - leviathan0

 ### Level 0 => 1

-In th home directory there is a hidden *.backup* folder.
+In the home directory there is a hidden *.backup* folder.
 Inside, a HTML file is located.
 Cat-ing the file gives a lot of output...

 ```html
 $ cat bookmarks.html